REMLA24-Team-5/Model-Training/README.md

-# REMLA-team5
+# URL Phishing | REMLA Team 5
-Simple ML application containing the progress made in the REMLA at the TU Delft
+Simple ML application for detection of Phishing URLs.
+This repository contains all code to train a new model and test its performance.
+For installation and usage, see the sections below.
+The documentation at the end describes the implementation of this repository.

 ## Installation
 a) Clone repo.